vinkodlak/rigpro.consulting/src/pages/index.md

       body: >-
         All our consultants are ex-wireline engineers.
-On our witnessing jobs, we blend with the logging crew to provide 24/7 supervision, quality control and reporting services to our clients.
-It is our ultimate goal to to work safely with the logging crews to provide the client with high quality data, on depth, with 100 percent operational efficiency.
+On our witnessing jobs, we blend with the logging crew to provide 24/7 supervision, quality control and reporting services to our Clients.
+It is our ultimate goal to work safely with the logging crews to provide the Client with high quality data, on depth, with 100 percent operational efficiency.
     - image: /img/education_2.jpg
       title: Logging Courses